ninety-six/fratomic/README.md

 * ```build/``` - publishable HTML version of complete Fractal library
 * ```components/``` - Fractal library 'building block' components structured using Atomic Design principles.
 Go [here](https://fractal.build/guide/components/) to find out more about components.
-* ```dist/``` - directory containing all compiled styling, scripts and other 'production ready' frontend resources the distribution requires.
+* ```dist/``` - directory containing all compiled styling, scripts and other 'production ready' frontend resources ready to be distributed/published
     * ```css/``` - compiled CSS files
     * ```font/``` - any fonts used
     * ```img/``` - images used in the projects styling